jerryq27/Cheatsheets/Languages/Python.md

 print(sin(rads))
 ```

-#### import
+#### Importing Modules & Packages

 Python uses the `import` keyword to import modules and packages.
 The
-`import` keyword goes through a series of steps to import:
+`import` keyword looks at`sys.path`, which is a list of directories

-1. Searches for a built-in modules from the Python Standard Library
-1. If not found, it searches for the specified file in one of the directories specified by `sys.path`. `sys.path` is initialized using:
+where modules can be found.
+The paths get searched in the following
+order:

-    1. The current directory
+1. The script's current directory
 1. The `PYTHONPATH` environment variable
+1. The Python Standard Library
-    1. The installation-dependent default
+1. The `site-packages` directory for third-party packages

+Specific definitions can be imported using the `from MODULE import DEFINITION` syntax.
+This way only the code you need is imported instead of the whole module.

+> You can import everything from a module using `from MODULE import *`, however this is
+not a recommended approach as it makes it difficult to tell where definitions come from.

 ```python
 # log.py